aaron-grau/curic/sql/projects/url_shortener/README.md

 WHERE
   visits.shortened_url_id = ?
 ```

-How do we do this in ActiveRecord?
-In addition to our `visits` association, we
-will want to:

-* Use the [select](http://api.rubyonrails.org/classes/ActiveRecord/QueryMethods.html#method-i-select) method to select just the `user_id` column
-* Use the [distinct](http://api.rubyonrails.org/classes/ActiveRecord/QueryMethods.html#method-i-distinct) method to de-duplicate the `user_id`s so that each user
-  counts only once.
-* Use the `count` method to count the unique users.

 Lastly, count only unique clicks in a recent time period (say,
 `10.minutes.ago`).
 This involves throwing a [where](http://api.rubyonrails.org/classes/ActiveRecord/QueryMethods.html#method-i-where) clause onto your